 If you prefer code, you can specify shorthand code for borders and border radius in the quick edit text box.

 To specify the Border Control properties, first set the properties in the 'All Sides' tab.
 The other tabs are then enabled and the properties set in the 'All Sides' tab are reflected for individual borders.

 When you change a property in the individual border tabs, the value of the corresponding property in the 'All Sides' tab changes to 'undefined' (default value).

 During Inspect, the tabs are focused based on the priority of the "set" tabs.
 The highest priority is for "All sides" tab followed by "Top", "Right", "Bottom" and "Left".
 For example, if only the top value for a border is set, the computed mode takes the focus to the "Top" tab ignoring the "All sides" tab because "All sides" tab is not set.

-The CSS Designer panel lets you disable or delete each property.
-The following screenshot shows the disable () and delete () icons for the width property.
+The following screenshot shows the disable and delete icons for the height property.
 These icons are visible when you hover your mouse on the property.